Rick Santelli

-Rick John Santelli (born July 6, 1956) is an editor for the CNBC Business News network.
+Rick John Santelli (born July 6, 1956) is an American editor for the CNBC Business News network.
 He joined CNBC as an on-air editor on June 14, 1999, reporting primarily from the floor of the Chicago Board of Trade.
 He was formerly the vice president for an institutional trading and hedge fund account for futures-related products.
 He is also credited as being a catalyst in the early formation of the Tea Party movement via a statement he made on February 19, 2009.

-Early life
+Early life and education

 The grandson of four Italian immigrants, Rick John Santelli was born near Taylor Street in Chicago's old Italian neighborhood and moved with his family to Lombard, Illinois at age six.

 After graduating from Willowbrook High School in Villa Park, Illinois, Santelli attended the University of Illinois at Urbana–Champaign, where he was a member of the Alpha Sigma Phi fraternity and graduated with a Bachelor of Science in economics in 1979.